 I can now be found listening to books whilst I’m floating around the house with a fluffy duster, scrubbing the bathroom until it sparkles, or doing the loathsome ironing.
 It just makes all the household chores ….
 Okay, steady on, nothing will make housework enjoyable.
-But listening to books does make it all seem less tedious.
+But listening to books does make time fly.

-I only listen to audiobooks when I’m doing household chores, but some friends have told me that they listen whilst they’re driving, during their commute, whilst they’re pounding away on the treadmill, out walking, knitting, cooking, gardening, or even doing a jigsaw puzzle.
+I listen to audiobooks mostly when I’m doing household chores, or on a long walk.
+But friends have told me that they listen whilst they’re driving, during their commute, whilst they’re pounding away on the treadmill, knitting, cooking, gardening, or even doing a jigsaw puzzle.
 There definitely is a place for audiobooks in my life, and the bonus is that I can now have two or three books on the go – a paperback, a kindle and an audiobook.
 Happy days.

-However, if you want to listen to books for free, ask your library for a passcode and download the Libby app.
+If you don’t fancy a subscription, you can listen to books for free from your library.
+Ask them for a passcode and download the Libby app.
 Libraries have many fabulous audiobooks on offer.
 You get to listen for seven days.
 If you don’t finish within that time, you can borrow again, providing no one else is waiting for it.
-If you’re a member of Netgalley, or if you’d like to sign up, they’re now offering some audiobooks to review too.
+If you’re a member of Netgalley, or if you’d like to sign up, they offer reviewers audiobooks too.

 You can listen to audiobooks on your phone, iPad, tablet, or computer.
 I usually listen on my iPhone or hook it up to Alexa.
-Want to give it a try?
-You can sign up to Audible here.
-Happy listening!
+If you decide to give it a try, hope you enjoy!